 - BORROW from your kitchen.
 Coconut oil is a great moisturizer and you can make many products using stuff in your pantry like cacao powder, baking soda, and cornstarch.

 A few months later, I had the opportunity to put my toiletries kit to the test during a shoot in upstate New York where I was in charge of my own makeup!

 - REUSE old glass and metal containers by up-cycling them to hold your new concoctions.
 Give them a nice scrubbing with hot water and castile soap and stow them in your medicine cabinet for later.
 I did this with a bunch of old Burt’s Bee’s containers and mashed up old lipsticks in them, combined with Shea butter, vitamin E, and coconut oil to make these vibrant lip/blush duos (1).

-- After researching and asking my makeup artist friend Alexandra Massey I replaced my old foundation/concealer with RMS Beauty "uncover" (2) and became obsessed with this brand.
+- After some research I replaced my old foundation/concealer with RMS Beauty "uncover" (2) and became obsessed with this brand.
 All their products are organic, packaged in recyclable metal and glass, and available for me to purchase locally.
 What's not to like?

 - I continued to REDUCE by using bulk and multitasking ingredients, while also tweaking things to work for my body.
 I started using coconut oil for body lotion, shaving cream, and conditioner but found it a bit much for my face.
 Switching to jojoba oil (3 - pictured here in an up-cycled glass vial) made a big difference.